 St Patricks Pontifical University Maynooth

-Master's Degree in Theology (Research)
+Master’s in Theology (Research)

 Introduction

-The Research Masters is aimed at giving students the necessary skills and knowledge to permit them to acquire an initial mastery in their field of interest.
+The Research Master's is aimed at giving students the necessary skills and knowledge to permit them to acquire an initial mastery in their field of interest.

 Description

 A Master's degree requires a thorough, broad, and interdisciplinary academic training.
 It is in this perspective that the Pontifical University brings the wide experience and expertise of its theologians to bear.
-Masters degree programmes are generally two years study on a full-time (120 ECTS) or part-time (90ECTS) basis.

 The programme for degree of Master in Theology (MTh) offers candidates the opportunity to deepen their knowledge of Theology through specialised study, personal work and research.